yavin-dev/framework/docs/pages/guide/03-start.md

 Aspects of the data source you can configure include Tables, Dimensions and Measures.

-More  information on the Elide Analytics query support and data modelling can be found at this URL: <a href="https://www.google.com/url?q=https://elide.io/pages/guide/v5/04-analytics.html%23overview&amp;sa=D&amp;ust=1606228594027000&amp;usg=AOvVaw2q1sp9bx_xpv3bXaEJGwG4" >https://elide.io/pages/guide/v5/04-analytics.html#overview</a>
+More  information on the Elide Analytics query support and data modeling can be found at this URL: <a href="https://www.google.com/url?q=https://elide.io/pages/guide/v5/04-analytics.html%23overview&amp;sa=D&amp;ust=1606228594027000&amp;usg=AOvVaw2q1sp9bx_xpv3bXaEJGwG4" >https://elide.io/pages/guide/v5/04-analytics.html#overview</a>

 ### Writing your first data model